Swazi Hooded Sweatshirt

 The results of the research showed that conventional beef production is not an ecologically and economically sustainable option in semi-arid regions.
 A notable fact to emerge was that the differences between the amount of meat produced by cattle and wildlife was insignificant, although the relative impact of cattle on the natural vegetation was considerable.

-at the same time allowing the vegetation to recover.
+Game yields, initially impeded by the degraded state of the game section, were improving, and at the same time, allowing the vegetation to recover.
 Over the fence, cattle yields, which had been high on good range, were declining because of overgrazing and consequent habitat deterioration.

 The early emphasis of game ranching was on cropping.
 It was imperative to produce good-quality meat, as it had to compete with beef.
 Most outlets were a considerable distance from the game ranches.
 The meat had to be on the market within 36 hours of slaughter, which created the need for well-equipped butcheries with meat-freezing facilities.